famoser/docs/docs/communicate/conflicts.md

 ## address unspoken conflicts

-check for signs of suppressed aggressions or otherwise unhealthy behaviors.
+check for signs of suppressed aggressions or otherwise unhealthy behaviours.
 avoid to interpret & assess, instead only describe what you see/feel.

 tools: